EddyTheAnimator1/Character-AI-Element-Remover/README.md

 # Character AI Element Remover

 This Chrome extension removes a specific element from the Character AI chat page.
+(Remember: Everything Characters say is made up!)

 ## Installation